 Computer Vision in Logistics

-Due to the increasing global diversity of goods and globalization of markets, the supply chains and logistics systems are becoming more complex and challenging.
-This results in increasing needs for automation and digitalization of logistics processes and the related flow of information.
+Due to the increasing global diversity of goods and globalization of markets, supply chains and logistics systems are becoming more complex and challenging.
+This results in an increasing need for automation and digitalization of logistics processes and the related flow of information.

 Technology Trends of AI Vision